CSV Schema Reference

 for conditional branching based onlast_action_success

-Important: Don't use both Edge
+⚠️ Important: Don't use both next_node

-and Success_Next
+and next_on_success

 .